 Length (FGF5 gene)

 The gene for coat length determines whether a dog has a long (L) or short (S) coat.
 Both Goldendoodle parent breeds are long-coated, therefore, all Goldendoodles carry two genes for long coat (L/L).
 The allele for short coat is dominant.
 If a dog carries 1 allele for the short gene (S/L) their coat would be short.
 This is why some of the early generations of Labradoodles have short coats whereas Goldendoodles do not.

 Curl (KRT71 gene)

-Goldendoodles can be curly, wavy, or straight.
+Goldendoodles can have curly, wavy, or straight hair texture.

 The Goldendoodles below lack “furnishings” and will shed more than a Goldendoodle with furnishings.

 Thoughtful selection of breeding mates is necessary to produce the ideal Goldendoodle.
 GANA supports its member breeders by providing access to the latest scientific research and guidance from experts in fields such as breed development, canine reproduction, and puppy development.
 GANA’s goal is to guide the development of the Goldendoodle breed in the best possible way using current science and technology to enhance health, raise puppies with the best possible temperaments, and continue to promote genetic diversity to improve the breed.